secretstartups/handbook/development/enablement/systems/geo/process.html.md

 quickly without being delayed by process.
 If you think a new issue needs to be worked on immediately:

-1. Make sure there is enough detail on the ticket for someone else to understand the issue and for someone else to have enough context to review your work
+1. Make sure there is enough detail on the work item description for someone else to understand the issue and for someone else to have enough context to review your work
 1. Make sure there is a weight
 1. Assign it into the current milestone